jcolson/jcolson.github.io/software-dev/index.md

 ## Miscellaneous Development

 ### Geoloc - microservice
-[Geoloc](https://github.com/jcolson/geoloc){:target="_blank"} - Microservice for returning the reverse geocode information for a Point
+[Geoloc](https://github.com/jcolson/geoloc){:target="_blank"} - Microservice for returning the reverse geocode information for a Point.
+This service is deployable as a docker container and by default uses the geojson data from (Whos On First)[https://www.whosonfirst.org/].

 ### Helpfull Shell Scripts
 [Helpful Shell Scripts](https://git.sr.ht/~jcolson/random-scripts){:target="_blank"} - This repo just has a few helpful bash scripts such as a script that geo-locates you and updates your slack status based on location.
 There's a script that displays colorcoded timezone information in your terminal.
 A script that helps you test bandwidth between two machines.  etc, etc ....